Tao-pyth/python_ygo_research/README.md

 1. Clone this repository.
 2. Ensure the `external_resource` directory exists (ignored by git) for the SQLite database and other exported data.
 3. (Optional) Place Japanese fonts under `resource/theme/font` if you need additional fonts.
 4. Default configuration is stored in `external_resource/config/config.json`.
 This file will be created automatically on first run if it does not exist.
+You can edit this file to set the KivyMD color palette and theme style used by the application.

 ## Running the Application